aqlaboratory/openfold/README.md

 Note that chunking (as defined in section 1.11.8 of the AlphaFold 2 supplement) is enabled by default in inference mode.
 To disable it, set `globals.chunk_size` to `None` in the config.

-Inference-time low-memory attention (LMA) can be enabled in the model config.
-This setting trades off speed for vastly improved memory usage.
-By default, LMA is run with query and key chunk sizes of 1024 and 4096, respectively.
-These represent a favorable tradeoff in most memory-constrained cases.
-Powerusers can choose to tweak these settings in `openfold/model/primitives.py`.
-For more information on the LMA algorithm, see the aforementioned Staats & Rabe preprint.
+If a value is specified, OpenFold will attempt to dynamically tune it, considering the chunk size specified in the config as a minimum.
+This tuning process automatically ensures consistently fast runtimes regardless of input sequence length, but it also introduces some runtime variability, which may be undesirable for certain users.
+To disable this functionality, set the `tune_chunk_size` option in the config to `False`.

 Input FASTA files containing multiple sequences are treated as complexes.
 In this case, the inference script runs AlphaFold-Gap, a hack proposed